damienbod/AspNetCoreMultipleProject/src/DataAccessMySqlProvider/readme.md

 The Entity Framework MySQL package can be downloaded using the NuGet package <a href="https://www.nuget.org/packages/SapientGuardian.EntityFrameworkCore.MySql/">SapientGuardian.EntityFrameworkCore.MySql</a>.
 At present no official provider from MySQL exists for Entity Framework Core which can be used in a ASP.NET Core application.

-This package can be added to the project.json file.
+The SapientGuardian.EntityFrameworkCore.MySql package can be added to the project.json file.
 ```csharp
 {
   "dependencies": {